stripe-contrib/stripe-cli/README.md

           [--name | --card-name=CARD_NAME]            # Cardholder's full name as displayed on card --customer, --recipient, --owner=OWNER      # id of customer or recipient receiving new card

+    create a new card for OWNER (customer or recipient)

 #### Card Delete

     Usage:
       stripe card delete ID --owner=OWNER

     Options:
           --owner=OWNER                      # id of customer or recipient to search within

+    delete ID card for OWNER (customer or recipient)

 #### Card Find